-A line of credit, also known as a credit line, is an agreement between a bank/financial institution and a borrower to provide access to funds on-demand.
-Under a line of credit, the borrower can access funds whenever needed (provided the borrowings do not exceed the maximum limit fixed by the lender) and repay them over time.
+A line of credit (LOC), also known as a credit line, is an agreement between a bank/financial institution and a borrower to provide access to funds on-demand.
+Under a credit line, the borrower can access funds whenever needed (provided the borrowings do not exceed the maximum limit fixed by the lender) and repay them over time.

 Most credit lines function as a revolving facility—you can borrow money, spend it, repay the debt to replenish the limit and borrow again in a virtually never-ending cycle.

 When you need access to instant liquidity during a financial emergency, having a credit line is incredibly useful.
 You can tap into it without going through the trouble of applying for a loan.
 Such credit lines are also available for both personal and business needs.